Interview with John Green

 GT: For the gunnery side of things for you John, did you, that Junkers 88 you shot down did you have any other chance, or any other shooting opportunities with other attacking aircraft?

-JG: Duren, we dropped, the Master Bomber called us down from seventeen thousand, called us down to five thousand feet, in Duren, dropped the bombs from five thousand, that was almost as if you’re on the ground, he called us down: it’s lovely down here.
-And we answered back and joked, yeah it’s f-ing lovely up here an all!
-We’re staying here!
-Of course, the Master Bomber couldn’t do nothing, he had no idea who it was!
+JG: Duren, we dropped, the master bomber called us down from seventeen thousand, called us down to five thousand feet, in Duren, dropped, dropped our bombs from five thousand, that was almost as if you’re on the ground, he called us down: ‘It’s lovely down here.’
+And we answered back and joked, ‘Yeah it’s fucking lovely up here an all!
+We’re staying here!’
+Of course, the master bomber couldn’t do nothing, he had no idea who it was!

 JG: Yeah, so we slowly went down and joined him.
-You know, you’re talking amongst the crew, what do you reckon?
-Well look. if we go down, there’s a lot gone down, we’ve got more chance being in the crowd than staying up here on our own.
+You know, you’re talking amongst the crew, well what do you reckon?
+Well look.
+If we go down, there’s a lot gone down, we’ve got more chance being in with the crowd than staying up here on our own.

 GT: But you risked being, having bombs dropped from those still above.

-JG: Yeah, well that was my argument, but after this, seeing this plane dop bombs on another plane, how the hell, we were supposed to be the highest crew, usually round about sixteen, sixteen five, seventeen, seventeen five, eighteen.
-All depends how, I think on that particular night we were, our height was eighteen five hundred and yet there’s aircraft above us, and course we were talking, we’re supposed to be up the top, and the pilot saying what do you think they want these aircraft with these propellors for!
-They can go up higher!
+JG: Yeah, well that was my argument, but after this, seeing this plane drop bombs on another plane, how the hell, we were supposed to be the highest crew, usually round about sixteen, sixteen five, seventeen, seventeen five, eighteen.
+All depends how, I think on that particular night we were, our height was eighteen thousand five hundred and yet there’s aircraft above us, and course we were talking, ‘We’re supposed to be up the top’, and the pilot saying ‘What do you think they want these aircraft with these propellors for!
+They can go up higher!’
 So long as the navigator knows, that if it’s, if he’s due to bomb at say sixteen thousand, then the instruments all set, but if we’re flying at seventeen, as long as the navigator knows, he can work it out, fiddle it out, that we’re a thousand feet higher than we should be.

 GT: So by your twenty sixth operation which was Heligoland, in your log book you’ve stated: very good prang.
 Why was that a very good prang?

-JG: Oh, l there wasn’t, well there was no cloud, it was a perfect sky like you get here, there wasn’t a cloud or anything in sight, not a fighter, no flak, you just flew round Heligoland.
-It was a u-boat place where all the u-boats dock, at Heligoland.
+JG: Oh, there wasn’t, well there was no cloud, it was a perfect sky like you get here, there wasn’t a cloud or anything in sight, not a fighter, no flak, you just flew round Heligoland.
+It was a U-boat place where all the U-boats dock, at Heligoland.
 That’s when they, they couldn’t, our bombs and that what we had, wouldn’t go through until they built the twelve thousand.

 GT: Tallboy and the Grand Slam.